 10. They Try To Sell You Drugs

-Are we supposed to pretend this doesn’t happen?
+Are we meant to pretend this doesn’t happen?

-The amount of personal trainers pushing steroids and fat burners at their clients to speed up results is off the damn charts!
+The amount of personal trainers pushing steroids and/or fat burners at their clients is off the charts!

-“I put off hiring this trainer for such a long time, mulling over before & after photos and watching people train in the gym…
+“I put off hiring this PT for such a long time, mulling over all of the before & after photos on Facebook, watching people train in the gym…

-But almost immediately after I took the plunge, she recommended I take fat burners containing ephedrine to see quick results and be featured on her Facebook page.”– Rachel
+Almost immediately after I took the plunge, she recommended I take T3 fat burners (which contained ephedrine) to see fast results and to be featured on her page.”– Rachel, UK.

-Some trainers make a living selling fat burners, steroids, pro hormones, SARMS and other not-so-great (not-so-legal) “supplements” on the side.
+Yes indeed, some PT’s make a side income selling fat burners, anabolic steroids, pro hormones, SARMS, and other not-so-great (not-so-legal) “supplements” to clients.

-The constant badgering to buy often wears people down, similar to that annoying parent in the school yard who’s started selling Juice Plus and begins hassling everyone in close proximity.
+The constant badgering and promise of quick and easy results often wears people down, like that annoying parent in the schoolyard who starts selling Juice Plus and begins hassling anyone who’ll listen.

-The difference being you’re no longer putting over-hyped nonsense in your body, you’re using substances which can lead to crazy health issues if you don’t know how to manage them.
+The difference here is that you’re not just putting bulls**t into your body, you’re using substances that can cause real health issues if you don’t know how to manage them.

-The goal here is to turn each client into multiple streams of income.
+In this situation, the trainer’s goal is to turn each client into multiple streams of income.

 So there you have it!

-This makes it very easy to sort the good from the bad where you are.
+This makes it easy to sort the good from the bad, no matter where you train.